-Started its operation in California US in the late 1960s as a secondary chip producer and manufacturing Ram and registers.
-Designed its first product Am9080 in 1975 pitted against Intel 8080 and later entered into an agreement with Intel as second source manufacturer in 1980.
-In the 1990s it produced Am386 to compete with Intel.
+It started its operation in California, US, in the late 1960s as a secondary chip producer and manufacturing Ram and registers.
+Designed its first product, Am9080, in 1975, pitted against Intel 8080, and later entered into an agreement with Intel as a second source manufacturer in 1980.
+In the 1990s, it produced Am386 to compete with Intel.

-The big breakthrough came in 2006 for AMD in the form acquisition of Graphic processor company ATI technologies that gave them GPU chip brand identity and later in 2008 a manufacturing company Global foundries was a spin-off for manufacturing.
+The big breakthrough came in 2006 for AMD in the form of the acquisition of the Graphic processor company ATI Technologies, which gave them a GPU chip brand identity, later, in 2008, a manufacturing company, Global Foundries, was a spin-off for manufacturing.
 These two major activities helped AMD to establish itself as a chip manufacturer.
-Then onwards it focused on Graphics and computing chips.
+Then onwards, it focused on Graphics and computing chips.

-Started in the mid-1990s in California US, from day one focused on next-generation computing especially Graphics.
-Riva TNT their first product in 1998, established them as graphics chip manufacturers.
-GeForce 256 developed in 1999 became their flagship product and helped them to gain entry into Microsoft products like Xbox.
+Started in the mid-1990s in California, US, and from day one focused on next-generation computing, especially Graphics.
+Riva TNT, their first product in 1998, established them as a graphics chip manufacturer.
+GeForce 256, developed in 1999, became their flagship product and helped them to gain entry into Microsoft products like Xbox.
 Multiple acquisitions helped them to grow as a strong player in the Graphic processor field.

-Titan V, Quadro GV100, and RTX2080GPUs are their releases in 2017-18.
-Nvidia has a presence in high-end workstation also laptops also.
+Titan V, Quadro GV100, and RTX2080GPUs were released in 2017-18.
+Nvidia has a presence in high-end workstations also laptops also.

-Let us discuss some of the major key differences between AMD vs Nvidia:
+Let us discuss some of the major key differences between AMD and Nvidia:

-- Performance: Radeon was the original product of ATI (Array Technology Inc) and ATI used to be the main rival to Nvidia.
-Post-acquisition of ATI by AMD it had become two-player GPU markets with NVIDIA and AMD.
+- Performance: Radeon was the original product of ATI (Array Technology Inc), and ATI used to be the main rival to Nvidia.
+Post-acquisition of ATI by AMD, it had become a two-player GPU market with NVIDIA and AMD.
 Radeon brand took GeForce heads on and became their competitor.
-AMD has a lower market share in the GPU market similar to what it had in the CPU market in completion with Intel.
+AMD has a lower market share in the GPU market, similar to what it had in the CPU market in completion with Intel.
 Benchmarks in comparing the performance of GPU processors can be the number of frames processed in a given time and how fast it is able to run games like Crysis.
-In both, the brand’s Performance does not remain the same across the range of models and it varies.
+In both, the brand’s Performance does not remain the same across the range of models, and it varies.

 - Low range (Budget models): RX590 of AMD reigns in this range of models.
-Run AAA ranked games with ease and somehow manages to run 4K games as well.
-GTX 1050 Ti, GTX 1650 is the offerings from Nvidia in this range.
+Run AAA-ranked games with ease and somehow manages to run 4K games as well.
+GTX 1050 Ti and GTX 1650 are the offerings from Nvidia in this range.
 Still, AMD emerges as the winner in this range.

 - Super-Range: nVIDIA emerges as the clear winner as AMD has little to offer in this range.

-- Hardware: Nvidia uses advanced technology and it manifests in its superior performance.
-The heat generated is less and hence the power consumption is also less.
-AMD compensates these lacunae with its processing power by using more memory and consumes more power.
+- Hardware: Nvidia uses advanced technology, and it manifests in its superior performance.
+The heat generated is less, and hence the power consumption is also less.
+AMD compensates for these lacunae with its processing power by using more memory and consuming more power.
 This was the gap that was closed by AMD in its newer products.

-- Software: Fine-tuned software makes a difference in the performance and it covers the gap in the hardware.
-Drivers are frequently updated by both and nVIDIA slightly scores in consistency and stability.
+- Software: Fine-tuned software makes a difference in performance, covering the hardware gap.
+Drivers are frequently updated by both, and Nvidia slightly scores in consistency and stability.
 Barring these differences are on equal terms.

 - Streaming & Recording: But for improved video quality in the case of Nvidia during Streaming and recording, both the players are on the same level.

-- Vertical Sync Substitute: This avoids screen tearing by synchronizing the refresh rate of the monitor with the frame rate.
-AMD’s Freesync and Nvidia’s Gsync provide the solution and they are comparable on the performance.
-Freesync is the better solution on the cost front and Gsync wins on the overall performance,
+- Vertical Sync Substitute: This avoids screen tearing by synchronizing the monitor’s refresh rate with the frame rate.
+AMD’s Freesync and Nvidia’s Gsync provide the solution, and they are comparable in performance.
+Freesync is the better solution on the cost front, and Gsync wins on the overall performance,